Chronic Kidney Disease

 Both tests are necessary to correctly diagnosis kidney disease.
 If the results of your eGFR are below 60 and/or the results of the uACR is over 30 for three months or more, you have chronic kidney disease.

-It is recommended that you work with a registered dietician to help you learn about healthy foods that can help keep your kidneys healthy and avoid overworking them.
+It is recommended that you work with a registered dietitian to learn about healthy foods that can help keep your kidneys healthy and avoid overworking them.
 Ask your provider to refer you to the WellSpan Nutrition Services team.

-Here are some important key take-aways to better manage your kidney health:
+Here are some important key takeaways to help manage your kidney health:

 At WellSpan, we are dedicated to taking great care of our patients.
 Our team of kidney specialists are very skilled and experienced.
 That's why WellSpan is the best choice for people who need care of patients with chronic kidney disease.
 We create treatment plans that are tailored to each patient, and we always put the patient's needs first.
 With WellSpan, you can trust that you will receive the best care possible.